This post may contain affiliate links. See my disclosure policy.

 How to make high protein pasta

-Step 5- Bake for 40 minutes or until the cheese has melted.
+Step 4- Bake for 40 minutes or until the cheese has melted.

 - Oil the pasta.
-I find drizzling a little oil over the drained pasta helps to prevent it from sticking together while I cook the meat sauce.
+I find that drizzling a little oil over the drained pasta helps to prevent it from sticking together while I cook the meat sauce.

 - Add more protein.
 In addition to the ground beef, toss in air fryer meatballs, shredded rotisserie chicken, or ground Italian sausage.

-- Amp up the veggies.
-Like spinach, bell peppers, onion, Swiss chard, tomatoes, or garlic.
+- Amp up the veggies like spinach, bell peppers, onion, Swiss chard, tomatoes, or garlic.

 Storage instructions